Covid deaths at record high as EU approves second vaccine

 Germany, Europe's biggest economy, announced on Tuesday that it was toughening its partial lockdown and extending measures such as store closures until the end of January.

-Along with other leaders, such as France's Emmanuel Macron, German Chancellor Angela Merkel is facing accusations from critics that her government should be rolling out vaccines much faster in order to spare people from more disruption to virtually every aspect of their lives.
+Along with other leaders, such as France's Emmanuel Macron, German Chancellor Angela Merkel is facing accusations that her government should be rolling out vaccines much faster in order to spare people from more disruption to virtually every aspect of their lives.

 - WHO blocked in China -